 For absolute zero fogging issues while skiing in bluebird skies or during annoying white-outs or flat light, go for the smith optics scope goggles.
 The ultra-wide, cylindrical dual lens enhances airflow ventilation and so will not fog even once.
 You can use them with helmets so you won’t have to worry about the rest of your head.

-In addition, a premium anti-fog coating inner lens ensure there is no moisture build so that you view is as clear as can be.
+In addition, a premium anti-fog coating inner lens ensures there is no moisture build so that your view is as clear as can be.
 The double lens features a Bolle design that ensures no temperature interference to limit condensation, this adds to clarity.
 You’re assured that your child will totally love this.

 You should give this pair of goggles a try today and you will realize just how much you have been missing.
 It is made of plastic so it is weightless and durable with an accompanied band creatively marked with the company logo.
 The manufacturer chose not to limit the expansive lens with a frame so that the peripheral view is limitless as well.